Resetand/react-style-mods/README.md

 ```

-There are some problems with it - it's too "imperatively" and it's difficult to share this logic between differents UI component like this one.
+But it's too "imperatively" and it's difficult to share such logic between differents UI components.

-Also, I can create CSS classes and apply them, but this solution won't be work with react native and it's not strict typing if you using typescript or flow.
-Finally I can extract repetitive styles to variables or object, but I found difficult to compose such styles with spread
+Also I can create CSS classes and apply them, but you can't pass dynamic params into your css and it also won't be work with react native.
+Finally I can extract repetitive styles pieces and create bunch of styles constructors, but I find uncomfortable to use such things

 ## How does it work?

-You create a map of **modifiers** and apply them to component via HOC.
-Then use as a regular props like `<Component mod1 mod2={<value>} ... />`
+Create a map of **modifiers** and apply them to component via `withStyleMods` HOC.
+Then use as a regular props like `<Component mod1 mod2={<value>} ... />` when each props
+name correspond to key in your map

-Modifiers can be just a style object or a function, in second case value you passed to this prop will be use as function paramer
+Modifiers can be just a style value or a function that returns style value, in first case prop in your component use as boolean flag, if it function value of prop passed as
+first arg into modifier function

+Ultimately all styles will be composed and passed as `style` prop to the component that you passed `withStyleMods` HOC

+All types will be inferring if you use ts or flow

 ## Examples